Vietnamese stocks down at midday, volume falls

 Largest gainers, largest losers

-"Stocks may continue to fall in the short term, while positive news is absent.
-There have been some cash flows out of the market.
+"Liquidity is low, possibly supply has dried up.
+If low liquidity is maintained in coming session, there could be a technical recovery.

-"Investors should stay out of the market for now." ($1=20,830 dong) (Reporting by Vu Duy; Editing by Ho Binh Minh and Gopakumar Warrier)
+"Foreign investors stepped up sales because of concern over Europe's debt crisis to some extend." ($1=20,820 dong) (Reporting by Vu Duy; Editing by Ho Binh Minh and Ramya Venugopal)